ritika-sumfactor/Dependency-inversion/README.md

 Fallback: False with 404 page
 if the page of the route value is 300, 500 whatever the dynamic value it does exists when changed from route 1 to 300 it returns an error of 404.
 It is because it is not the part of get static path.

+(99) *Important Note for unsplash API
+While using the unsplash API you nrrd to keep in mind some of the following API key
+Rate limit
+Attribution
+Usage guidelines
+Permissions

+(100) *Setup in Unsplash API
+Connecting the coffee store images in our app.

+(101) *Invoke Unsplash API
+Initializing the unsplash API in the code.

+(102) *Invoke Unsplash API for coffee store Installation - npm i -- save unsplash-js
+In the local env create the unsplash API.

+(103) *Update coffee store wth image
+Documentation
+eneter the query i.e. coffee shop, provide the color In The API response we do get the result back in the array & we also need to get back the 1st item.

+(104) *The unsplash API per page has to be set by 30